 Treating False Pregnancy

-When a woman believes she is pregnant, especially for a period of several months, it can be very upsetting for her to learn that she is not.
-Doctors need to gently break the news, and provide psychological support, including therapy, to help the patient with pseudocyesis recover from her disappointment.
+When women believe they are pregnant, especially for a period of several months, it can be very upsetting for them to learn that they are not.
+Doctors need to gently break the news, and provide psychological support, including therapy, to help the patient with pseudocyesis recover from their disappointment.